Legal Transplant for Innovation and Creativity – A Sino-Finnish Comparative Study on the Governance of Intellectual

-Chinese IP law is going through a transformation due to international conventions based on Anglo-European IP norms, providing a rich source of legal transplants, but these may create tension in the receiving legal system and may work differently from in the source country.
-Therefore, this process needs to be critically analysed from the perspective of comparative law.
+Chinese IP law was going through a transformation due to international conventions based on Anglo-European IP norms, providing a rich source of legal transplants, but these may create tension in the receiving legal system and may work differently from in the source country.
+Therefore, this process needed to be critically analysed from the perspective of comparative law.

 The core of the research explored the interaction of law and changes in society, through regulation of economic activities as observed in the development of Chinese intellectual property laws.
 In particular, the project explored use of legal transplants as a method of inducing societal and behavioural changes, in particular to promote innovation and creativity in China.
 In terms of outcomes, first, by testing the theory of legal transplants, the project found an explanation for European IP law’s influence on Chinese law.
 However, observation showed that China simultaneously takes the role of being an IP norm taker (or a recipient of a legal transplant) as well as a norm maker.
 Second, the project compared several significant doctrines and concepts, norms in Chinese and European IP Law: copyright law, patent law as well as trademark law, also in the context of implementing national and regional IPR strategies.
 Third, the research project looked into practices and focused on the transformation in governance of practices and enforcement of IP rights in China and Europe.

 Nari Lee, Niklas Bruun, Li Mindge (eds) (2016) Governance of Intellectual Property in China and Europe.
 Edward Eldgar Publishing, Cheltenham.
 Available on the publisher website.

 Professor of Intellectual Property Law